Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

 - The right of access – if you ask us for the personal data we hold about you we will provide it within a month, free of charge (unless we have already provided it to you, in which case we may have to charge you the administrative cost of providing it again).

-- The right to rectification – if you ask us to correct personal data about you that is inaccurate or incomplete, we will do so within a month (unless we need longer, in which case we will discuss this with you).
-It’s important to keep us up to date with your latest contact details.
+- The right to rectification – if you ask us to correct personal data about you that is inaccurate or incomplete, where possible we will do so within a month (unless we need longer, in which case we will discuss this with you).
+It’s important to keep us up-to-date with your latest contact details.

 Updating your contact details and preferences:

-To ensure we can continue to provide you with excellent hearing healthcare, we are required to send you ‘clinically necessary’ non-marketing material such as appointment reminders, notification when you prescription is due to expire, and when your products are available for collection.
+To ensure we can continue to provide you with excellent hearing healthcare, we are required to send you ‘clinically necessary’ non-marketing material such as appointment reminders and when your products are available for collection.

 To update your contact details and preferences, please contact your local THCP practice using the details available on their webpage, listed here: https://www.thcp.co.uk/branches/ or call Central Support on 0800 52 00 546.